tgirke/GEN242-2021/content/en/slides/slides_22.md

 The following provides links to slide shows covering topics that where not included in this year's offering of GEN242.
-The corresponding topics were dropped because (i) they operlapped with courses most of the students had already taken, (ii) a strong interest of most students in covering advanced data analysis programming techniques, and (iii) time limitations.
+The corresponding topics were dropped because (i) they operlapped with courses most of the students had already taken, (ii) a strong interest by most students to substitute these topics by more advanced data analysis programming techniques (_e.g._ modern R graphics, _dplyr/tidyr_, package development and Shiny Apps), as well as (iii) time limitations.

 + [Profile HMMs for Sequence Family Modeling](https://drive.google.com/file/d/1dAP1uCUhpEDm0jDQ7q24vyV0dnBzbCfA/view)
 + [Phylogenetics](https://docs.google.com/presentation/d/1I50GYolslK8Nzj_Spk-mupIhW5AeqsYSXtLb7BTV8vg/edit)